kmarusek/1010/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 16.1.1 =
+Release Date: April 6th, 2021

+Bugfixes:

+* Fixes a bug where a fatal error would be thrown when creating a new Elementor template or editing an existing one.

 = 16.1 =
 Release Date: April 6th, 2021